qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 This will allow you to use `FN_CAPS` and `ALT_TAB` in your `KEYMAP()`, keeping it more readable.

-### Limits of These Aliases
+### Caveats

-Currently, the keycodes able to used with these functions are limited to the [Basic Keycodes](keycodes_basic.md), meaning you can't use keycodes like `KC_TILD`, or anything greater than 0xFF.
-For a full list of the keycodes able to be used see [Basic Keycodes](keycodes_basic.md).
+Currently, `LT()` and `MT()` are limited to the [Basic Keycode set](keycodes_basic.md), meaning you can't use keycodes like `LCTL()`, `KC_TILD`, or anything greater than `0xFF`.
+Modifiers specified as part of a Layer Tap or Mod Tap's keycode will be ignored.

+Additionally, if at least one right modifier is specified in a Mod Tap, it will cause any other modifiers to become their right equivalents, so it is not possible to mix and match the two.

 # Switching and Toggling Layers